TrickyTroll/good-bot-runner/README.md

 Please note that this only works on UNIX-like systems.
 If you are using Windows, you will get a much smoother experience with the [Docker image](https://hub.docker.com/r/trickytroll/good-bot-runner/tags?page=1&ordering=last_updated).

-If you are using the Docker image you can write a text file that contains all of your variables on different lines.
+If you are using the Docker image, you can write a text file that contains all of your variables on different lines.

 ```txt